CloudCannon/staticshape/docs/content/docs/content-node.md

 }
 ```

-You can [configure your page content](/docs/configuring-page-content/) with selectors to define your content.
+You can [configure your page content](/docs/configuring-page-content/) with selectors that define the boundaries of your content.